Farmington Hills couple celebrates decades with Music Hall - Farmington Voice

 “We have a responsibility to maintain and preserve the performing arts,” he said.
 “Much of the performing arts can only be passed on through oral tradition and experience, so we need to keep the performing arts alive.”

 Despite pandemic losses, Music Hall seems well down the path of another comeback.
-The full 2021-2022 season will showcase music, dance, theater, and educational experiences–from comedian Marlon Wayans to the Moth Radio Hour.
-Already, shows are selling out.
+The full 2021-2022 season will showcase music, dance, theater, and educational experiences, from comedian Marlon Wayans to the Moth Radio Hour.
+Already, Paul said, shows are selling out.

-Basset said he and his wife will continue indefinitely on the Music Hall board because they see “more work to do to make people’s lives better and the community’s life better.
+Leland said he and his wife will continue indefinitely on the Music Hall board because they see “more work to do to make people’s lives better and the community’s life better.
 We’re just starting to scratch the surface.”

 He encourages everyone to expand their horizons by getting involved with Music Hall, whether as a patron or volunteer.
-With nearly three dozen shows and concerts, there’s literally something for everyone.
+With nearly three dozen shows and concerts, plus children’s classes and programs, there’s literally something for everyone.

 And for Farmington area folks, he adds, “You’re 25 minutes from adventure and fun.”